Skip to content

 Background

 The Cooper Union for the Advancement of Science and Art is a private engineering, architecture, and art college in the East Village of Manhattan, founded in 1859 by industrialist Peter Cooper, and historically tuition-free until 2014.
 With about 1,000 students, Cooper Union is one of the smallest highly selective colleges in the United States.
 On Wednesday, October 25, 2023, during a day of campus protests across New York City over the Israel-Hamas war, approximately 40 pro-Palestinian student demonstrators marched through the Foundation Building, chanting slogans including 'Globalize the Intifada' and pounding on the doors of the third-floor library, where Jewish students had taken refuge.
 A library employee suggested an escape through a back exit, and a librarian directed students to a spot upstairs out of view.
 Cooper Union later said the library was 'closed for approximately 20 minutes,' but the NYPD told reporters that the students were not formally barricaded inside.
 A fifth-floor fire alarm was activated during the demonstration; FDNY confirmed there was no fire.
 Ten Jewish students later filed a federal Title VI complaint, and in early 2026 Cooper Union settled the case, agreeing to compensation, a Title VI coordinator, and a ban on masks at protests.
-The case is significant for the campus alert archive because it documents the messaging — and the messaging gap — at a tiny private engineering-and-art college during one of the most contested days in modern campus protest history, and because the same emergency call simultaneously involved a library 'closure' and a fire-alarm evacuation, producing contradictory shelter and exit instructions.
+The case is significant for the campus alert archive because it documents the messaging (and the messaging gap) at a small private engineering-and-art college during a day of citywide campus protests over the Israel-Hamas war, and because the incident simultaneously involved a library 'closure' and a fire-alarm evacuation, producing contradictory shelter and exit instructions.

 Analysis